 The Agricultural Adaptation and Forestry Division develops policies and implements programmes to support farm families and businesses through periods of financial hardship, including hardship because of drought, and to improve the capacity of Australia’s primary industries and producers to adapt and adjust to a changing climate while improving productivity.
 The division also delivers policies and programmes on the sustainable management and use of Australia’s forests and to support the purchase and sale of legally harvested timber.

 Agricultural Productivity Division

 The Agricultural Productivity Division aims to make Australia’s agricultural and food industries more globally competitive and profitable.
-The division has several branches, each with responsibility for a specific industry sector, such as crops, wine, horticulture, wool, meat, dairy and for the food value chain.
+The division is responsible for specific industry sectors, such as crops, wine, horticulture, wool, meat and dairy.
+It is also responsible for the food value chain, the rural research and development system, and for policy on agricultural and veterinary chemicals.
 The division works collaboratively with industry, portfolio agencies, governments and the community on activities to enhance industry development and to reduce market impediments.

 Australian Bureau of Agricultural and Resource Economics and Sciences